 - II.
-It is the policy of Louisiana Healthcare Connections that skin and soft tissue substitutes are not medically necessary for the following indications or scenarios: - A. Pressure (decubitus) ulcer treatment; - B. Continued skin or soft tissue substitute use after treatment failure, which is defined as the repeat or alternative application course (of up to 12 weeks) of skin substitute grafts within one year of any given course of skin substitute treatment for a venous leg ulcer or diabetic foot ulcer; If there is no measurable decrease in surface area or depth after five applications, then further applications are not covered; - C. Retreatment of healed ulcers (those showing greater than 75% size reduction and smaller than 1 square cm).
+It is the policy of Louisiana Healthcare Connections that skin and soft tissue substitutes are not medically necessary for the following indications or scenarios: - A. All indications not noted in Policy/criteria I; - B. Decubitus (pressure) ulcer treatment; - C. Continued skin or soft tissue substitute use after treatment failure, which is defined as the repeat or alternative application course (of up to 12 weeks) of skin substitute grafts within one year of any given course of skin substitute treatment for a venous stasis ulcer or diabetic foot ulcer; If there is no measurable decrease in surface area or depth after five applications, - then further applications are not covered; - D. Retreatment of healed ulcers (those showing greater than 75% size reduction and smaller than 1 square cm).